Viko, Marchelo, and Ryan helped take on the big project of installing new kennel dividers and gates, replacing the old ones that were falling apart.

 Other volunteers help to organize and participate in our fundraising events.
 Help is also needed to distribute flyers and promote the Great Pyrenees breed at dog-friendly events.
 There are countless ways to volunteer your skills, knowledge, dog smarts, brawn and time.
-Check out Volunteers Needed for a list of events for which we need help.
 If you would like to Help from Home, you might consider some of the activities listed in this section.

 Below are some examples.

 Nick regularly drove all the way from the LaCrosse area to walk the dogs and help with kennel-related tasks, even in the dead of winter.

 Rachel, Ryan and their Pyrs have been huge supporters of GPRW, helping to organize and promote events with their Pyrs, staffing the GPRW booth at Mounds and other dog events, and producing some of our promotional materials.

 A whole fleet of volunteers helped GPRW run a concession stand during the UW-Madison men’s basketball season, including Bonnie and three additional members of her family.